Ways to Donate

 With thousands of members at hundreds of chapters across the United States and the world, Students for Sensible Drug Policy is working to replace the failed and misguided war on drugs with policies that value public health, human rights, and individual liberties.
 Invest in a more sensible future by making your tax-deductible donation to SSDP today!
 Students for Sensible Drug Policy Foundation is a 501(c)(3) not-for-profit organization and contributions are tax deductible.

-Donate via check - can only be received by mail.
+Donate via check can only be received by mail.
 This is the only method for which we do not incur any processing fees.
-Make your checks payable to “Students for Sensible Drug Policy Foundation” and send it to SSDP, 1011 O St NW #1, Washington, DC 20001.
+Make your check payable to “Students for Sensible Drug Policy Foundation” and send it to SSDP, 1011 O St NW #1, Washington, DC 20001.

-Donate via phone - donations via phone are processed using your credit card information through the same system that we use to take online donations through our website.
-Contact us to make a donation over the phone.
+Donations via phone are processed using your credit card information through the same system that we use to take online donations through our website.
+Call us at 202-393-5280 to make a donation over the phone.

-- Just click the link and shop as you normally would.
+Just click (and bookmark!) the link and shop as you normally would.
 As long as you get to Amazon via our link, 4-6% of your purchase will go to SSDP.
 The 4-6% comes from Amazon, and does not add anything to the price that you pay.
 You will not receive any sort of notification that your purchase counted towards SSDP. https://www.amazon.com/?_encoding=UTF8&camp=1789&creative=390957&linkCode=ur2&tag=studentsforse-20.

 Want to sell something on eBay?
 List it as a giving item to SSDP, and a portion (set by you) of the proceeds from your auction will be donated to SSDP.
 This donation is paid for by the seller, not eBay.